 If circumstances change and the agent is no longer able to perform their duties, they can give the ECQ a signed notice stating that they have resigned as the agent.
 An agent can also be removed if the entity that appointed the agent provides the ECQ with a signed notice stating that the agent's appointment has ceased.
-Once an agent resigns or is removed, a new agent can be appointed.
+Once an agent resigns or is removed, a new agent can be appointed, including after the close of candidate nominations.

-If, at any time, an agent is not appointed for a registered political party or a third party organisation - both of which must have an agent - then each member of the executive committee assumes responsibility for obligations under the EA including any penalties which may be imposed for non-compliance.
+If, at any time, an agent is not appointed for an entity that must have an agent, then each member of the executive committee (for registered political parties and third party organisations) or each member of the group (for a group of candidates) assume responsibility for the obligations under the LGEA, including any penalties which may be imposed for non-compliance.
 Notice of appointment of another agent must be given to the ECQ within 28 days.